DSStoffer/dsstoffer.github.io/Rtoot.md

 abline(fit, col=4)      # add fitted blue line (col 4) to the plot
 ```

-Note that we put the results  into an  object we called `fit`; this object contains all of the information about the  regression.
+Note that we put the results  into an  object we called `fit`; this list object contains all of the information about the  regression.
 Then we used `summary` to display some of the results   and used `abline` to plot the fitted line.
 The command `abline` is useful for drawing horizontal and vertical lines also.

  - __Exercise:__ Add red horizontal and vertical dashed lines to the previously generated graph to show that the fitted line goes through the point $(\bar x, \bar y)$.
 - _Solution:_  Add the following line to the above code: